open-edge-insights/eii-zmq-broker/README.md

 receive.
 Essentially what this means, is that the broker does not do authentication on a per topic/stream basis, only on a connection basis.

-## Performance Implications
+### Performance Implications

-When using the ZeroMQ Broker it is important to understand the implications on the performance of the networking in the EII platform.
+When using the ZeroMQ Broker it is important to understand the implications on the performance of the networking in the OEI platform.

-By using the broker, an extra network hop is incurred for all messages sent over the EII Message Bus ZeroMQ protocol plugin.
+By using the broker, an extra network hop is incurred for all messages sent over the Message Bus ZeroMQ protocol plugin.
 This will increase the latency for the messages sent from the publishers connecting to the broker to the subscribers connecting to the broker.

 **IMPORTANT NOTE:**

-Having the broker running in an EII deployment does not make every message from publishers go through the broker.
+Having the broker running in an OEI deployment does not make every message from publishers go through the broker.
 Each publisher must be configured to connect to the broker.
 Publishers which are not configured to connect to the broker will still bind to their respective IPC socket or TCP (host, port) combination.

-## Configuration
+### Configuration

 > **NOTE:** The JSON schema for the configuration properties of the ZeroMQ
 > Broker can be found in the, "schema.json", file.

-Configuration of the ZeroMQ Broker is predominantly accomplished from the EII Configuration Manager APIs.
+Configuration of the ZeroMQ Broker is predominantly accomplished from the OEI Configuration Manager APIs.
 However, it can also be configured via JSON files, as described in the Usage section below.
 The configuration via JSON files is only for development/debugging purposes.
 This section will focus on the preduction configuration of the broker.